Exemptions from creditors

 Federal law protects social security payments from recipient’s creditors.
 Social security benefits, including both social security income and disability, are exempt from garnishment under Section 207 of the Social Security Act.
 These benefits retain their exemption after being deposited into the debtor beneficiary’s financial accounts.
 It is against the law to even threaten garnishment of social security income.

+There are exceptions to federal protection of social security benefits.
+Some court decisions deny the protection of accumulated social security proceeds when the debtor is wealthy and does not rely on social security to support their basic needs.
 Also, the U.S. Government may garnish up to 15% of social security checks to collect money owed to the federal government.
 The same percentage (15%) of monthly social security payments may be garnished to enforce a court alimony or child support award.
-In addition, the Internal Revenue Service may levy social security payments to collect tax debt.
+In addition, the Internal Revenue Service may levy social security payments to collect a tax debt.

 Is Florida a debtor-friendly state?